Adopted by Council: February 2020

 6.1 The College exercises its investment powers in accordance with the fiduciary duties pertinent to charity trustees, i.e. it exercises them primarily in the best interests of the College and to support financially its objects of education, learning, and research and maintenance of a College.

-6.2.3 It takes into account environmental, social and governance considerations, where doing so is consistent with the financial interests of the College, for example it may choose to avoid investments that are seen as having the potential to deter supporters, benefactors or beneficiaries if on balance alienating these groups would cause greater financial harm than the decision to avoid the investments in question;
+6.2.3 It takes into account environmental, social and governance considerations, where doing so is consistent with the financial interests of the College, for example it may choose to avoid investments that are seen as having the potential to deter supporters, benefactors or beneficiaries if on balance alienating these groups would cause greater financial harm than the decision not to avoid the investments in question;

 6.4 The Investment Committee review regularly their investment managers’ policies on corporate governance as well as social, environmental and ethical investment.